10 Different ways to use the envelope system and make it work for you!

 6- The Artisan Solution- Wallets on Etsy!

 These are ADORABLE!!
 I actually might start carrying cash again if I had one of these hand crafted beauties!
-This wallet comes with removeable envelopes inside !
+Check out these amazing cash envelope wallets on Etsy.

 7- The Accordion pocket book